UniboDIFABiophysics/programmingCourseDIFA/Lesson_AF_08_Documentation_and_API.md

 Usually they contains the following informations:

-* bug corrected (possibly with reference to the the issue of the bug)
+* bug corrected (possibly with reference to the the issue of the bug on the ticket management system, such as the github one)
 * code improvement (performances)
 * new functionalities
 * extension of old API